-4.1 A thin walled hoop wound cylinder nominally 100 mm [4 in.] in diameter and 140 mm [5.5 in.] in length is bonded into two end fixtures.
-The specimen/fixture assembly is mounted in the testing machine and monotonically loaded in tension while recording force.
-The transverse tensile strength can be determined from the maximum force carried prior to failure.
-If the cylinder strain is monitored with strain gages, then the stress-strain response of the material can be determined.
-From the stress-strain response, the transverse tensile strain at failure, transverse tensile modulus of elasticity, and Poisson's ratio can be derived.
+4.1 A thin-walled hoop wound cylinder nominally 100 mm [4 in.] in diameter and 140 mm [51⁄2 in.] in length is bonded into two end fixtures.
+The specimen fixture assembly is mounted in the testing machine and monotonically loaded in compression while recording force.
+The transverse compressive strength can be determined from the maximum force carried before failure.
+If the cylinder strain is monitored with strain gages then the stress-strain response, the compressive strain at failure, transverse compression modulus of elasticity, and Poisson's ratio can be derived.